TSaytson/poc-nextjs/README.md

   Configure the tailwind.config.js and add the tailwind directives as instructed in the tailwind docs

+  #### Adding prisma to the project:
+    pnpm install -D prisma
+    pnpm dlx prisma init

+  Follow the instructions on the terminal

 ### To run this project:
 First, clone this repository: